jeralyntrose-glitch/InnerVerse/replit.md

 - ✅ **No missed errors** - Walk away during uploads/transcriptions and still see what went wrong when you return
 - ✅ **Clean design** - Modal overlay with backdrop blur, smooth animations
 - ✅ **All operations covered** - Upload failures, YouTube transcription errors, text-to-PDF errors, chat errors, and more
+- ✅ **Mobile optimized** - Proper positioning, sizing, and tap targets for iPhone

 ## Search All Documents Update
 - ✅ **Global document search** - Chat now searches ALL uploaded documents at once instead of requiring specific document IDs